 Ben attended his first strategic planning course in 1994, where he learnt strategy modelling techniques used by organisations such as NASA.
 And, since that time he has been dedicated to strategy model research, design and development.

-And it’s all a far way from where he began.
+And it’s all a far way from where Ben began.

-Ben grew up poor, the son of a solo mother and a largely absent father who had a love for alcohol, drugs and wild parties.
+Ben grew up poor, the son of a wonderful mother but a largely absent father who had a love for alcohol, drugs and wild parties.
 And so, his early life was affected greatly by a dysfunctional environment.

 Academically Ben was an average student and actually dropped out of high school, before returning again.